 - Stalingrad, a graduate in Russian studies turned villain who looks and acts like Joseph Stalin.

-- Sarcastro, a failed hero (literally, as he fails a course that The Tick offered) who looks like Castro and uses sarcasm as a weapon.
+- Sarcastro, a failed hero (literally, as he fails a course that The Tick offered) who dresses like Fidel Castro and uses sarcasm as a weapon.

 - Retro Rocket: A miniature one was used as a Jet Pack by The Suffragette during her hero career.